 - Your child is very weak and tired, has a stiff neck, or cannot stop vomiting.

 - Your child is injured during a seizure.

 - You have questions or concerns about your child's condition or care.

 - Keep a journal of your child's seizure activity.
-Write down how often he has a seizure.
-Include what he was doing before the seizure, and how he acted during the seizure.
-This information may help healthcare providers make changes to his medicine or decide if he needs other treatments.
+Write down how often he or she has a seizure.
+Include what he or she was doing before the seizure, and how he or she acted during the seizure.
+This information may help healthcare providers make changes to his medicine or decide if he or she needs other treatments.

 - Your child must take showers instead of baths.